About

 progressivetherapist

-Finally, in addition to English, I am fluent in spoken Russian and have a basic conversational level in Spanish.
+In addition to English, I am fluent in spoken Russian and have a basic conversational level in Spanish.

 My Story